tusharkatole/asic-design-class/README.md

 ![Screenshot from 2024-10-23 20-15-54](https://github.com/user-attachments/assets/5c7758f2-ec6d-4b53-8194-f6409bec82b0)

-#### Conclusion:From the above comparison of waveforms from both the labs we can conclude that the acheived output matches the expectation i.e., the sum of numbers from 1 to 9 which is 45 in decimal or 2D in hexadecimal format.Stating that O1=O2
+#### Conclusion: From the above comparison of waveforms from both the labs we can conclude that the acheived output matches the expectation i.e., the sum of numbers from 1 to 9 which is 45 in decimal or 2D in hexadecimal format.
+Stating that O1=O2